Spectral Appearance of Self-gravitating Disks Powered by Stellar Objects: Universal Effective Temperature in the Optical Continuum and Application to Little Red Dots: Summary and Discussion

-Additional uncertainty arises from the possibility that, even at low temperatures, metals may remain predominantly in molecular form rather than condensing into dust grains \citep{LeeChiangOrmel2014}, potentially due to inefficient nucleation \citep{JohansenDorn2022} or destruction processes \citep{RemyRuyer2014}.
-In this scenario, the effective opacity can remain low even at non-negligible metallicities as molecular opacities are substantially weaker than grain opacities, subtly decoupling the broad notion of a ``dust-poor” medium from that of a narrow ``metal-poor” one.
+Additional uncertainty arises from the possibility that, even at low temperatures, metals may remain predominantly in molecular form.
+In this scenario, the effective opacity can remain low even at non-negligible metallicities, subtly decoupling the broad notion of a ``dust-poor” medium from that of a narrow ``metal-poor” one.
 Exploring these possibilities and transitions in details will be an important direction for future work.